Variable star: Discovery

-Of the modern astronomers, the first variable star was identified in 1638 when Johannes Holwarda noticed that Omicron Ceti (later named Mira) pulsated in a cycle taking 11 months; the star had previously been described as a nova by David Fabricius in 1596.
+Of the modern astronomers in the telescope era, the first periodic variable star was identified in 1638 when Johannes Holwarda noticed that Omicron Ceti (later named Mira) pulsated in a cycle taking 11 months; the star had previously been described as a nova by David Fabricius in 1596.
 This discovery, combined with supernovae observed in 1572 and 1604, proved that the starry sky was not eternally invariable as Aristotle and other ancient philosophers had taught.
 In this way, the discovery of variable stars contributed to the astronomical revolution of the sixteenth and early seventeenth centuries.

 The second variable star to be described was the eclipsing variable Algol, by Geminiano Montanari in 1669; John Goodricke gave the correct explanation of its variability in 1784.
 Chi Cygni was identified in 1686 by G. Kirch, then R Hydrae in 1704 by G. D. Maraldi.
+Eta Aquilae, the first Cepheid variable to be discovered, was spotted by Edward Pigott in 1784.
 By 1786, ten variable stars were known.
 John Goodricke himself discovered Delta Cephei and Beta Lyrae.
-Since 1850, the number of known variable stars has increased rapidly, especially after 1890 when it became possible to identify variable stars by means of photography.
+Since 1850, the number of known variable stars has increased rapidly, especially when it became possible to identify variable stars by means of photography.
+In 1885, Harvard College Observatory began a program of repeatedly photographing the entire sky for the purpose of discovering variable stars.

+In 1912 Henrietta Swan Leavitt discovered a relationship between the brightness of Cepheid variables and their periodicity.
+Edwin Hubble used this result in 1924 when he discovered a Cepheid variable in what was then termed the Andromeda nebula.
+The resulting distance estimate demonstrated that this nebula was an "island universe", located well outside the Milky Way galaxy.
+This ended the Great Debate about the nature of spiral nebulae.
+In 1930, astrophysicist Cecilia Payne published the book The Stars of High Luminosity, in which she made numerous observations of variable stars, paying particular attention to Cepheid variables.
+Her analyses and observations of variable stars, carried out with her husband, Sergei Gaposchkin, laid the basis for all subsequent work on the subject.

-The latest edition of the General Catalogue of Variable Stars (2008) lists more than 46,000 variable stars in the Milky Way, as well as 10,000 in other galaxies, and over 10,000 'suspected' variables.
+The 2008 edition of the General Catalogue of Variable Stars lists more than 46,000 variable stars in the Milky Way, as well as 10,000 in other galaxies, and over 10,000 'suspected' variables.
+Amateur astronomers have long played a significant role in variable star observation, with perhaps the oldest such organization being the Variable Star Section of the British Astronomical Association, founded in 1890.

 Detecting variability

-The most common kinds of variability involve changes in brightness, but other types of variability also occur, in particular changes in the spectrum.
+The most common kinds of variability involve changes in brightness, but other types of variability also occur, in particular changes in the spectrum and polarization.
 By combining light curve data with observed spectral changes, astronomers are often able to explain why a particular star is variable.